Scramble on for new fuel routes after Colonial Pipeline hack

 ———

-Associated Press Writers Cathy Bussewitz in New York, Jeff Amy in Georgia, Bobby Caina Calvan in Tallahassee, Aamer Madhani in Washington, Michelle Chapman in New Jersey and David Koenig in Dallas contributed to this report.
+Bussewitz reported from New York and Finley reported from Norfolk, Virginia.
+Associated Press Writer Julie Walker in New York and David Koenig in Dallas contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.